TRAIL : IA responsable pour les professionnels et les leaders

 Purpose: To develop a deep learning method for the automatic segmentation of spinal nerve rootlets on various MRI scans.
 Material and Method… (voir plus)s: This retrospective study included MRI scans from two open-access and one private dataset, consisting of 3D isotropic 3T TSE T2-weighted (T2w) and 7T MP2RAGE (T1-weighted [T1w] INV1 and INV2, and UNIT1) MRI scans.
 A deep learning model, RootletSeg, was developed to segment C2-T1 dorsal and ventral spinal rootlets.
 Training was performed on 76 scans and testing on 17 scans.
 The Dice score was used to compare the model performance with an existing open-source method.
 Spinal levels derived from RootletSeg segmentations were compared with vertebral levels defined by intervertebral discs using Bland-Altman analysis.
 Results: The RootletSeg model developed on 93 MRI scans from 50 healthy adults (mean age, 28.70 years

-Abstract Spinal cord functional MRI studies require precise localization of spinal levels for reliable voxel-wise group analyses.
-Traditiona… (voir plus)l template-based registration of the spinal cord uses intervertebral discs for alignment.
+Spinal cord functional MRI studies require precise localization of spinal levels for reliable voxelwise group analyses.
+Traditional template… (voir plus)-based registration of the spinal cord uses intervertebral discs for alignment.
 However, substantial anatomical variability across individuals exists between vertebral and spinal levels.
 This study proposes a novel registration approach that leverages spinal nerve rootlets to improve alignment accuracy and reproducibility across individuals.
 We developed a registration method leveraging dorsal cervical rootlets segmentation and aligning them non-linearly with the PAM50 spinal cord template.
-Validation was performed on a multi-subject, multi-site dataset (n = 267, 44 sites) and a multi-subject dataset with various neck positions (n = 10, 3 sessions).
-We further validated the method on task-based functional MRI (n = 23) to compare group-level activation maps using rootlet-based registration to traditional disc-based methods.
-Rootlet-based registration showed superior alignment across individuals compared with the traditional disc-based method on n = 226 individuals, and on n = 176 individuals for morphological analyses.
+Validation was performed on a multi-subject, multi-site dataset (n=267, 44 sites) and a multi-subject dataset with various neck positions (n=10, 3 sessions).
+We further validated the method on task-based functional MRI (n=23) to compare group-level activation maps using rootlet-based registration to traditional disc-based methods.
+Rootlet-based registration showed superior alignment across individuals compared to the traditional disc-based method.
 Notably, rootlet positions were more stable across neck positions.
-Group-level analysis of task-based functional MRI using rootlet-based registration increased Z scores and activation cluster size compared with disc-based registration (number of active voxels from 3292 to 7978).
+Group-level analysis of task-based functional MRI using rootlet-based increased Z scores and activation cluster size compared to disc-based registration (number of active voxels from 3292 to 7978).
 Rootlet-based registration enhances both inter- and intra-subject anatomical alignment and yields better spatial normalization for group-level fMRI analyses.
 Our findings highlight the potential of rootlet-based registration to improve the precision and reliability of spinal cord neuroimaging group analysis.

 Spinal cord segmentation is clinically relevant and is notably used to compute spinal cord cross-sectional area (CSA) for the diagnosis and … (voir plus)monitoring of cord compression or neurodegenerative diseases such as multiple sclerosis.
 While several semi and automatic methods exist, one key limitation remains: the segmentation depends on the MRI contrast, resulting in different CSA across contrasts.
 This is partly due to the varying appearance of the boundary between the spinal cord and the cerebrospinal fluid that depends on the sequence and acquisition parameters.
 This contrast-sensitive CSA adds variability in multi-center studies where protocols can vary, reducing the sensitivity to detect subtle atrophies.
 Moreover, existing methods enhance the CSA variability by training one model per contrast, while also producing binary masks that do not account for partial volume effects.
 In this work, we present a deep learning-based method that produces soft segmentations of the spinal cord.
 Using the Spine Generic Public Database of healthy participants (